snarkhunter/oofcanvas/manual.md

 	Create a `CanvasImage` from image data that has already been read by [ImageMagick](https://imagemagick.org/index.php).
 The data is
 	copied from the ImageMagick structure.

+* Create a CanvasImage from NumPy data:

+    ```C++
+    CanvasImage* CanvasImage::newFromNumpy(
+        const Coord& position,
+        PyObject *numpyarray,
+        bool flipy)
+    ```

+    `numpyarray` must contain RGB or RGBA data.
+The values be unsigned bytes (chars) in the range 0-255, or doubles in the range 0.0-1.0.
+If `flipy` is true, the order of the rows in the image will be reversed.

 `CanvasImage` provides the following useful methods: